johnafarmer/gems/README.md

 5. **Copy any version** independently

 Each SHARD maintains the original component's structure while applying your requested modifications.

+## 🎨 Style Presets

+Style Presets let you define consistent design guidelines that are automatically applied to all generated components.
+This ensures brand consistency across your entire component library.

+### How Style Presets Work

+1. **Create a style preset** with your brand colors, typography, and design principles
+2. **Enable styles** in the settings (off by default to maintain existing behavior)
+3. **Select an active preset** from your collection
+4. **Generate components** - they'll automatically follow your style guidelines

+### Creating Style Presets

+In the preview server:
+1. Click the **Settings** button (⚙️)
+2. Navigate to the **Style Presets** section
+3. Click **Create New Style**
+4. Define your guidelines including:
+   - Color palette (primary, secondary, accent colors)
+   - Typography (fonts, sizes, weights)
+   - Visual style (modern, classic, playful, professional)
+   - Layout preferences (spacing, borders, shadows)
+   - Any specific design patterns

+### Benefits

+- **Consistency** - All components follow the same design language
+- **Efficiency** - No need to specify styles for each component
+- **Flexibility** - Switch between different brands or themes instantly
+- **Works with both GEMs and SHARDs** - Style presets apply to both new components and variations

+Style presets are stored in the `styles/` directory and can be version controlled with your project.

 ## 🎯 Usage Examples